Cap-go/capacitor-live-reload/README.md

 </div>

-Live reload your Capacitor app from a remote Vite (or compatible) dev server.
+WIP: Live reload your Capacitor app from a remote Vite (or compatible) dev server.

 > **Note**
 > Configure your Vite dev server to disable the built-in HMR client and forward reload events (e.g. JSON payloads `{ "type": "full-reload" }` or `{ "type": "file-update", "path": "..." }`) over a dedicated WebSocket endpoint such as `/capgo-livereload`.